Massacres of Poles in Volhynia and Eastern Galicia: Atrocities

 Attacks on Poles during the massacres in Volhynia and Eastern Galicia were marked with extreme sadism and brutality.
-Rape, torture and mutilation were commonplace.
+Rape, torture and mutilation were commonplace, with entire villages wiped out as a result.
 Poles were burned alive, flayed, impaled, crucified, disembowelled, dismembered and beheaded.
 Women were gang raped and had their breasts sliced off, children were hacked to pieces with axes, babies were impaled on bayonets and pitchforks or bashed against trees.